AlextheEngineer/Ego2Hands/README.md

     - [x] Input edge channel
     - [x] Output energy channel
     - [x] Training multiple models (3)
-    - [x] Saving outputs to the output directory
+    - [x] Saving outputs for visualization.

     > python main_train_test.py --config config\config_ego2hands_csm.yml --input_edge --energy --train_all --num_models 3 --save_outputs

+    * Models will be saved in "models_saved" folder.
+Outputs will be saved in the "outputs" folder.
+    * You can also train models without the input edge channel or energy output channel (however setting "--energy" will also set "--input_edge" because the energy feature is applied incrementally).

+  * Testing